bijx/Camouflage-Blueprint-Generator/README.md

 [![Weapon Blueprint Generator](https://imgur.com/CWm8zfA.png)](https://bijx.github.io/Weapon-Blueprint-Generator/)

 [**[LIVE DEMO]**](https://bijx.github.io/Weapon-Blueprint-Generator/)
-# Weapon Blueprint Generator
+# Camo Blueprint Generator
-The **WBG** is an experimental online tool that generates random fictional weapons for video games, similar to bundles that can be found on many modern video games.
+The **CBG** is an experimental online tool that generates random fictional weapons for video games, similar to bundles that can be found on many modern video games.
 When you generate a new weapon, the name, description, and weapon class are all selected from AI-generated options, and the weapon wrap (skin) is applied to the model on the screen.

 This application uses [three.js](https://github.com/mrdoob/three.js/) to display the various weapon models and textures.

 ## What's the Point?
 With the surging popularity of modern online video games and their concurrent users, a distinctive identity is something every player covets.
 Acquiring weapon or character skins, charms, stickers, and other cosmetic accessories often achieves this.
-The WBG taps into the allure of unique content in-game, suggesting a novel way for players to possess exclusive game items.
+The CBG taps into the allure of unique content in-game, suggesting a novel way for players to possess exclusive game items.

 **TL;DR**: While the website is a fun-filled experiment, the prospects it hints at for future gaming are really exciting. 😁

 ## How it Works
-While the term "generator" suggests creation, the WBG is more aptly a "remixer".
+While the term "generator" suggests creation, the CBG is more aptly a "remixer".
 It integrates pre-generated content to conserve resources for the sake of the experiment.
 The various generated components are described below:

 ### Weapon Information
 Every weapon is characterized by: